 HPA will reimburse employees for reasonable business travel expenses incurred while on assignments away from the normal work location.
 All business travel must be preapproved before travel can be taken or reimbursed.
-Employees should contact the business office for guidance and assistance on procedures related to travel arrangements, expense reports, reimbursement for specific expenses, or any other business travel issues.

 - Fill out an "Application for Professional Development and Travel Reimbursement" form and get approval from your immediate Supervisor.
 Once approved by the Supervisor then submit to the business office. - i.
-Include all documentation: conference brochure, conference registration form - ii. preferred hotel and contact info, check in and check out dates, preferred - iii. airline, airline dates and times, and ground transportation information - iv. enter a PD leave request in the current computer tracking system. - 2.
-Upon approval of professional development, any related travel arrangements must be coordinated through the business office.
+Include all documentation: conference brochure, conference registration form - ii. preferred hotel and contact info, check in and check out dates, preferred - iii. airline, airline dates and times, and ground transportation information - iv. enter a PD leave request in the current computer trackingsystem. - Upon approval of professional development, any related travel arrangements must be coordinated through the business office.
 It is the responsibility of each employee to follow-up with the business office to ensure all travel plans are completed. - 3.
 When travel is completed, employees should submit completed travel expense reports that require any reimbursement within 10 days.
 Receipts for all individual expenses should accompany reports. (i.e. parking receipts).